Using your Apple Watch with Training Peaks & Strava

 This is not going to be a full review of the Apple Watch but quickly, it works well and has improved significantly with each model and software update.
 With the early versions, the heart rate monitoring was very erratic and not reliable.
 With the Series 3, it has become much more reliable and the Series 4 seems to take this a step further with more advance features such as ECG (electrocardiogram) and recognizing unusually high or low heart rates and Irregular heart rhythms also known as arrhythmias which could be signs of a serious condition.
 We also highly recommend the Apple Watch to monitor your sleep, receive notifications to stand when you have been sitting to long, as well as helpful reminders to practice and breathe calmly throughout the day.

-Using and Uploading to Strava
+Uploading to Strava

 Strava makes a great app to record your running, cycling, hiking and strength workouts.
 The app is downloaded to your iPhone and automatically synced to your Apple Watch.
 It uses all of the advance features of the watch, including its wrist based heart rate monitoring.
 Simply login to your Strava account on your phone, launch the app on your watch, select the workout and begin.
 When you complete your workout, hit the finish tab, tap save and it will automatically upload the workout to your Strava account.
 It is that simple and reliably works.